t-shock/ryzen-mac-msi-x470/README.md

 Thanks to the devs though for allowing us to get macOS with Ryzen CPUs

 Update 24/07/2022: Updated OpenCore.
 Works with 12.5 and the latest BIOS.
 Just make sure to disable BAR.
-Also, no Mic but you can use VoodooHDA if you wish
+Also, no Mic but you can use VoodooHDA if you wish.
+Lastly, DSDT was removed.
+System wouldnt boot with it